Last updated on November 27th, 2023 at 08:32 pm

 - Choose a healthy lifestyle.
 Regular exercise and healthy eating habits contribute to much better sleep.

-Just like you keep putting that stubborn baby down every afternoon for nap or reprimanding your teen for staying up much too late, it’s time to prioritize sleep for your own stubborn self.
-Who doesn’t love a good night’s sleep?
+I think it’s safe to say you can’t underestimate the importance of sleep!
+Just like you keep putting that stubborn baby down every afternoon for a nap or reprimanding your teen for staying up much too late, it’s time you take seriously the importance of sleep in your own life.
+The time to start is now!